harvard-lil/h2o/README.md

     # invoke build-frontend

-Staleness is decided by hashing the build's inputs -- `frontend/`, `static/images/`, and the npm and vue configs -- against the hash recorded when the bundles were last built, so pulling someone else's frontend change triggers a rebuild on your next run or test.
+Staleness is decided by hashing the build's inputs -- `frontend/`, `static/images/`, and the npm and Vite configs -- against the hash recorded when the bundles were last built, so pulling someone else's frontend change triggers a rebuild on your next run or test.